Updated: April 10, 2025 16 mins read Published: March 05, 2024

 • Pattern recognition — for example, to classify objects such as road signs and traffic lights

-• Object tracking — to track and respond to moving objects such as other cars or pedestrians
+• Object tracking — to respond to moving objects like other cars or pedestrians

-• Segmentation — to identify and select relevant features from raw data, for example focusing on pedestrians despite a busy background
+• Image segmentation — to identify and select relevant features from raw data, like focusing on pedestrians despite a busy background

 • 3D vision — to understand the relative location of objects and navigate through space